 If you’re a calm and mature person then a job as an animal attendant at boarding kennels, catteries or even a veterinary practice may be a good job for you.
 Tasks include cleaning out kennels and cat runs, feeding (and making sure the right food goes to the right pets), admitting pets to the facility, giving tablets and flea treatments, bringing pets to the owners, taking pets to the exercise yards, bathing and drying pets.

-While it can be a bit of a physical and dirty job you’ll get time to spend cuddling and sometimes exercising the pets.
+Best of all, you’ll get time to spend cuddling and sometimes exercising pets.

 The Pet Care industry is a rapidly growing profession.
 According to the Australian Government's Job Outlook website there are likely to be around 12,000 job openings over 5 years (that's about 2,400 a year).

 If you love the idea of working with animals and looking for a starting point to get your career with animals off the ground, short animal care courses could be ideal.
-Check out the Dog Grooming and Pet Care courses at Online Courses Australia for more information.
+Check out our Animal Health Courses at Online Courses Australia for more information.

 0 Comments)Show comments (